 Are there opportunities for my student to participate in a study abroad program?

 Yes.
 In our interdependent world, we must take students further in their undergraduate education than ever before, and as a globally focused university PLU is very intentional about doing so.
 We purposefully focus many of our own programs on the Pacific Rim and the southern hemisphere (e.g. China, Mexico, Namibia, Norway and Trinidad & Tobago), where the majority of the world’s people live.
 Students who have lived and studied abroad have a greater understanding of our global community and are also building their resumes as undergraduates.
 The key is to match a Study Away program with your student’s major and curriculum needs.
 Students are encouraged to explore their off-campus options as early as their first year in case a program has prerequisite requirements that need to be fulfilled.
-The Wang Center for Global Education and a student’s academic advisor assist students in this exploration, as well as in identifying programs that best suit their needs.
+The Wang Center for Global and Community Engaged Education and a student’s academic advisor assist students in this exploration, as well as in identifying programs that best suit their needs.
 Students can select semester-long, year-long or month-long programs; some include direct enrollment in an overseas university, some include field research, many have service-learning and/or internships opportunities, and much more.
 PLU financial aid can be applied to all featured and sponsored programs.
 For more information visit www.plu.edu/wang-center

 What kind of academic support is available outside the classroom?